I'd like to say

 Could be coming to an end

-We don't want your love
+Now, we don't want their love

 And respect at this point's pretty much out of the question